Today, we will explore shapes in Android Jetpack Compose with the help of examples.

 #1 fun RoundedCornerShape(size: Dp)

 This is what we have done above.
-The size is applied to all the corners.
+We have set the size in Dp.

 #2 fun RoundedCornerShape(size: Float)